jecode93/javascript-group-capstone/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Live Demo
-See the project here: [Live demo will be available after approvment]()
+See the project here: [Live demo](https://jecode93.github.io/javascript-group-capstone/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>